godotengine/godot-website/collections/_article/platform-state-in-csharp-for-godot-4-2.md

 Exporting to Android requires .NET **7.0** or higher, uses the [**linux-bionic**](https://github.com/dotnet/runtime/pull/66147) Mono runtime, and only supports the `arm64` and `x64` architectures.

-The **linux-bionic** runtime is a linux runtime using the Android C library (so it's basically Android but without the JNI).
-This means that the Android bindings are not available, so some APIs (such as [SSL](https://github.com/godotengine/godot/issues/84559)) will crash the game, use the Godot APIs when possible to avoid these issues.
+The **linux-bionic** runtime is a Linux runtime using the Android C library, so it's basically Android but without the JNI.
+This means that the Android bindings are not available, so some APIs (such as [SSL](https://github.com/godotengine/godot/issues/84559)) will crash the game.
+Use the Godot APIs when possible to avoid these issues.

-Using NativeAOT should also be supported in theory, but it requires using .NET **8.0** and some manual work, you can read more about using NativeAOT with Android bionic in the [Microsoft documentation](https://github.com/dotnet/runtime/blob/v8.0.0/src/coreclr/nativeaot/docs/android-bionic.md).
+Using NativeAOT should also be supported in theory, but it requires using .NET **8.0** and some manual work.
+You can read more about using NativeAOT with Android bionic in the [Microsoft documentation](https://github.com/dotnet/runtime/blob/v8.0.0/src/coreclr/nativeaot/docs/android-bionic.md).

 ### iOS